INEC: Over 2.5m Eligible Nigerians Registered Online for CVR in Two Weeks - THISDAYLIVE

 The Independent National Electoral Commission (INEC) has revealed that a total of 2,532,062 Nigerians pre-registered online in the ongoing Continuous Voter Registration (CVR) exercise within two weeks.

-INEC National Commissioner and Chairman, Information & Voter Education Committee, Sam Olumekun, in a statement issued Tuesday, reiterated that these are pre-registration figures from INEC’s dedicated CVR portal.
+INEC National Commissioner and Chairman, Information & Voter Education Committee, Sam Olumekun, in a statement issued Tuesday reiterated these are pre-registration figures from INEC’s dedicated CVR portal.

-He explained that the introduction of the pre-registration option in 2021 has enabled Nigerians to commence the online process from anywhere in the world 24 hours a day including weekends.
+He explained that introduction of the pre-registration option in 2021 has enabled Nigerians to commence the online process from anywhere in the world 24 hours a day, including weekends.

 However, Olumekun emphasised that all online pre-registrants are required to appear physically to complete the process in 811 state and local government offices nationwide where their fingerprints and facial biometric details will be captured.